otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/06-interfaces-and-enumerations.md

-# 06: Interfaces, Enumerations and Functional Programming
+# 06: Interfaces and Enumerations

 ## Interfaces